ruzanowski/Ubiquitous/readme.md

    <img alt="Containers diagram v0.2" src="img/containers-v.0.2.png" />
 </p>

-### 2.1 Technologies And Patterns
+### 2.1 Technologies

 What you might see in the scope of my project.
-Things mentioned below are implemented or used, feel free to use and free to contribute.
+Things mentioned below are implemented or used from legal external sources, feel free to use and free to contribute.

 #### ***V0.1***
 - RESTful API implemented in [***ASP.NET Core***](https://docs.microsoft.com/en-us/aspnet/core)